diogosoares22/ada-fix-it/index.md

 <iframe src="assets/plots/google_trends_comparison_Trump.html" width="120%" height="1550"> </iframe>

 As we can observe, in 2015 the two curves behave in a similar way.
 However the same is not true for the years 2016-2017.
 This is probably caused by the fact that the years 2016 and 2017 are quite special when it comes to Trump.
-For example in 2016 we observe a great amount of quotes before election periods and a few quotes during election period while the opposite is true when it comes to Google Trends plot.
+For example in 2016 we observe a great amount of quotes before election periods and a few quotes during election period, while the opposite is true when it comes to Google Trends plot.
 The reason which could explain the behaviour of the two distributions could lie on the fact that even if linked, the mediatic interest and the number of queries are not totally related.
 For instance, in that case, mediatic attention rose more for previous debates than for election while online interest rose more right after the elections.
 A similar resoning apply to 2017: events such that the Women’s March are able to attract more the online attention (also thanks to social media) while often this is not the case for newspapers or news websites.

 # Analysis of speaker attributes